nextcloud/documentation/developer_manual/basics/backgroundjobs.rst

 Heavy load and time insensitive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the background job can impact the performance of the instance and is not time sensitive, e.g. when clearing old data, running training of AI models or similar things, consider flagging it as time insensitive in the constructor.
+When the background job is a ``\OCP\BackgroundJob\TimedJob`` and can impact the performance of the instance and is not time sensitive, e.g. clearing old data, running training of AI models or similar things, consider flagging it as time insensitive in the constructor.

 .. code-block:: php

     <?php

     // Run once a day
-    parent::setInterval(24 * 3600);
+    $this->setInterval(24 * 3600);
     // Delay until low-load time
-    parent::setTimeSensitivity(IJob::TIME_INSENSITIVE);
+    $this->setTimeSensitivity(\OCP\BackgroundJob\IJob::TIME_INSENSITIVE);

 This allows the Nextcloud to delay the job until a given nightly time window so the users are not that impacted by the heavy load of the background job.